alix-dumoulin/just-another-ds-blog/content/post/2020-04-01-mapping-my-facebook-messenger-network.md

 ## The data

 I downloaded my Facebook data a while ago and only requested a few month to minimize the wait and size of the file.
 The folder contains all my Facebook activity including my messages with some very convenient metadata.
 For this project, I only use this metadata of the messages: the conversation members.
 Participants in the group chats - my connections on Messenger - will be the nodes, and an edge between two connections (including myself) is the result of being members of the same group chat.
-For, instance from my private chat with Pauline, there is an edge `(Alix, Pauline)` and from a group what what Max, Pauline and I there are three edges `(Alix, Pauline), (Pauline, Max), (Alix Max)`.
+For, instance from my private chat with Pauline, there is an edge `(Alix, Pauline)` and from a group what what Max, Pauline and I there are three edges `(Alix, Pauline), (Pauline, Max), (Alix, Max)`.
 This is an undirected network.

 <br/>